 - In the Treeview double-click on the Diagrams layer.
-The diagram properties will be displayed. - Select Force/Moment results of shear force Fy in the members.

-• Click the OK button to display a shear force diagram of stresses in each member with labels on the selected vertical members.
+The diagram properties will be displayed. - Select Force/Moment results of shear force Fy in the members. - Click the OK button to display a shear force diagram of stresses in each member.